Learn how to make Stuffed Bitter Gourd | Bharwan Karela Recipe with detailed stepwise method and video

 - About the recipe

 - Can we Fry the Karela in Air Fryer

-Learn how to make Bharwan Karela/Stuffed Bitter gourd
+- Let's see how I make Bharwan Karela/Stuffed Bitter Gourd

 Health Benefits of Karela/Bitter Gourd

 Karela or Bitter Gourd is a very interesting vegetable.It grows in tropical and subtropical regions(Asia, Caribbean,parts of Africa and South America).
 It has bitter taste but has numerous health benefits and tastes yumm when cooked properly.
 A rich source of iron, magnesium, vitamins and potassium with Vit.
 C. It is an excellent source of dietary fibers.
 It reduces the amount of sugar in blood, lowers cholesterol.

 Bitter Gourd juice cleanses the liver and is a good natural remedy to cure hangovers.
 Since it has numerous health benefits, if you haven't tried karela yet do try it and include it in your diet.

 Can we Fry the Karela in Air Fryer

 Karela/Bitter gourd is very good for people with high sugar levels.
 But frying stuffed karela requires lot of oil, so many people cannot enjoy it.

 Cooking it after stuffing, you can now reduce the high oil content that was used in cooking it.
 Now I use very little oil to fry Karela and it comes out perfect every time.